 Anonymity = good thing/bad thing.
 This is both a benefit and a detriment.
 The app’s creators want Yee to be a place where kids who might benefit from finding a listening, non-judgmental ear is there for them (they shared a few comments from users who struggle with bullying who found solace in the app), but we just don’t believe that most teens have the wisdom to know how to navigate anonymous environments.

-The bottom line: is Yee safe?
+The bottom line: are Yee and Monkey safe?